gariev/xref/README.md

     The path where to look for plugins;
     the default XRef library dir will be searched even if not specified.

+* **xref.project-check** (boolean; optional)

+    Option to choose between checking all files as a project (i.e. checking cross-reference consistency of declarations/references in files), or just checking each file independently.
+It's enabled by default, which results in longer run time but more accurate lint report.

 * **doc.output-dir** (path; required)